Shiva Naipaul: Life and work

 Shiva Naipaul was the younger brother of novelist V. S. Naipaul.
-He went first to Queen's Royal College and St Mary's College in Trinidad, then emigrated to Britain, having won a scholarship to study Chinese at University College, Oxford.
+He went first to Queen's Royal College and St Mary's College in Trinidad, then emigrated to Britain in 1964, having won a scholarship to study Chinese at University College, Oxford.
 At Oxford, he met and later married Jenny Stuart, with whom he had a son, Tarun.

 With Jenny's support, Shiva Naipaul wrote his first novel, Fireflies (1970), which won the Winifred Holtby Memorial Prize from the Royal Society of Literature for best regional novel.
 It was followed by The Chip-Chip Gatherers (1973).
 He then decided to concentrate on journalism, and wrote two non-fiction works, North of South (1978) and Black & White (1980), before returning to the novel form in the 1980s with A Hot Country (1983), a departure from his two earlier comic novels set in Trinidad, as well as a collection of fiction and non-fiction, Beyond the Dragon's Mouth: Stories and Pieces (1984).

 Death

 On the morning of 13 August 1985, at the age of 40, Naipaul had a fatal heart attack while working at his desk.

-In an essay V. S. Naipaul wrote for The New Yorker, published in 2019, his older brother reports that he wasn't surprised at the time to hear about Shiva's death, that Shiva was a drinker, and that a year prior to his death (at a funeral for their younger sister that both had attended) V. S. describes having already seen the look of death in his brother's face.”
+In an essay V. S. Naipaul wrote for The New Yorker, published in 2019, his older brother reports that he was not surprised at the time to hear about Shiva's death, that Shiva was a drinker, and that a year prior to his death (at a funeral for their younger sister that both had attended) V. S. describes having already seen "the look of death in his brother's face".